 With about 268 people in attendance, the celebration began with a time of worship in the sanctuary.
 Then, the associate pastor, Tim Culling, led a trivia game about Grace Seal Beach’s history and handed out some prizes for those that have attended Grace for the shortest amount of time, who drove the farthest to be there, and who was most excited.
 Verbal honor was given to the Willet family who had begun attending Grace Community Church in 1945.
 Three of the Willets were in attendance, coming in from Oregon and Indiana.

 A prayer of invocation was given by Pastor Don Shoemaker, the former senior pastor.
 (He led Grace Community Church for 28 years and is still a member.)
-A slideshow reviewed past scenes, scripture readings by former pastor Steve Williams (who pastored Grace Community Church for five years and is still a member), a time of small group prayer, and a short sermon from the senior pastor
+A slideshow reviewed past scenes, scripture readings by former pastor Steve Williams (who pastored Grace Community Church for five years and is still a member), a time of small group prayer, and a short sermon from the senior pastor, Bob Wriedt.

 Afterward the congregation was invited to continue the celebration with a meal together, fellowship and a walk through a Grace Museum that was created specifically for the event.